Potential buyers who visit your website to learn more about your products or services typically have a problem to solve.

 Engage with the buyers but don’t pester them

 A flexible sales process frees buyers to make purchasing decisions as they wish.
-This option enables buyers to buy your product with no bindings.
+This option enables the buying process seamlessly.

 Review the process you follow for any hurdles and hoops that may make it difficult to connect buyers to your business operation.